dynamitephp/dynamite/README.md

 Requires `aws/aws-sdk-php` with `3.*` version.

-## An important things you need to know:
+## Some important things you need to know:

-- DynamoDB is not a relational Database.
+- DynamoDB is a NoSQL database and it does not have JOINs.
 - Dynamite is not an ORM.
 - Dynamite is just a wrapped DynamoDBClient with some features that i find usable during my adventure with DynamoDB and PHP.
 - You still need to bring some additional tools like UUID Generator.